PurnaChandar26/Image-classification-with-Vision-Transformer/README.md

 - NumPy
 - Matplotlib
 - scikit-learn
-Please refer to the individual implementation directories for specific version requirements.
+Please refer to the individual implementation directories for specific version requirements..